Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Custom(izing) Asteroids                         {#newbelts}
 ============

 Asteroid definition files declare where asteroids (or comets, or other small bodies) appear in the game.
-The only such file included in the Custom Asteroids download is `GameData/Starstrider42/CustomAsteroids/config/Basic Asteroids.cfg`.
+The only such file included in the Custom Asteroids download is `GameData/CustomAsteroids/config/Basic Asteroids.cfg`.
 However, any .cfg file that follows the same format will be parsed by Custom Asteroids.

 Within each file, each `ASTEROIDGROUP` block represents a single group of orbits.
-At present, you can't force a group to only give you certain sizes or types of asteroids.
 There is no limit to the number of `ASTEROIDGROUP` blocks you can place in a file.

 There may also be up to one `DEFAULT` block across all files, which controls how many asteroids are found on a Kerbin intercept trajectory as in the stock game.
 If the player has multiple files with a `DEFAULT` block, only one will be used.